 I recently wrote a post about things to do on the beautiful Greek island of Karpathos, in the Dodecanese chain of islands.
-But obviously if you’re going to travel so far to see such a gorgeous place, naturally you’ll need to stay somewhere, and somewhere good.
-Let’s take a look at accommodation options on Karpathos.
+But obviously if you’re going to travel so far to such a remote Greek island to see such a gorgeous place, naturally you’ll need to stay somewhere, and somewhere good.
+Let’s take a look at where to stay on Karpathos island, Greece.

 For your very own free downloadable Greek island packing list ideas, click here.

 Where to stay on Karpathos – the port of Pigadia